DarrelA/javascriptPlayground/README.md

 > Try applying this idea to other things, like a computer, a car, or a set of headphones.
 A car has functionality like 'ignition', 'acceleration', 'turning', and 'breaking'.
 Those could be modeled with individual functions.
 A car also has properties like 'speed', 'color', or 'weight' - they could be modeled with variables.
 For some headphones, you might have functionality like 'plug in', 'adjust volume', 'pick up call', or 'hang up call'.
 It might have variables like 'volume', or 'is worn' (for whether or not someone is wearing them).

 > Again, the general idea is that any time you are trying to represent some kind of thing, using a class is frequently a good idea.

+&nbsp;

+### Notes taken from Where to Store Data comment section:

+> option one more popular these days?

+> Stephen's statement regarding the preference for option one seemingly viewed in abstract, more general, terms.
+Option one is typically used in OOP, offering encapsulation and principle of least privilege, amongst other things.
+This becomes salient during larger, more complex ,business logic heavy projects.

+> In this instance, you solely care about the state of your data (structure, shape, form, access permissions? (private, public) You do not care where it comes from - the storage/ source of your data is flexible.
+With option 2 presented in the video, you linking the input field directly to the class dealing with your business logic.
+The storage mechanism becomes linked to your class.
+Additionally, the value of the input field can be made changed by the outside world.
+This change will propagate down to the class dealing with your business logic and , in turn, will create friction if your project grows larger.

+> With software architecture, no silver bullet exists, people must be prepared to make sacrifices /;trade-offs and live with the consequences.